fkariminejadasl/ml-notebooks/docs/linux.md

 # Synchronize a remote directory to the local machine:
 rsync -avz user@remote_host:/path/to/remote/directory/ /path/to/local/directory/

+# Mounts a USB drive at /mnt/usb so you can access its files.
+mount /dev/sdb1 /mnt/usb
+# To unmount the filesystem mounted with:
+umount /dev/sdb1
+# or
+umount /mnt/usb
+# If the device is busy and won't unmount, try:
+umount -l /mnt/usb  # Lazy unmount

 # Find the process ID(s) of a running program:
+# pgrep -ifa porcesss_name: -i: ingore case, -f only process id, -a: full command, similar to ps aux | grep process name
 pgrep process_name

 # Find processes by user: